 The camp is set up on full board basis, apart from drinks, which visitors must pay for directly.
 However, there is a self-catering option available for guests who are seeking more independence during their stay at Liwonde.

-Aside from the standard game drives provided for guests in Liwonde, the highlight of a stay at Mvuu is definitely a river safari.
-Handmade, but stable wooden boats provide transport down the Shire River on day and nighttime safaris, and are the best way to experience herds of elephants or the Nile crocodiles that inhabit the river.
-On nighttime safaris spotlights are used after dark to seek out some of the park’s special birds, for example, the Whitebacked Night Heron and Pel’s Fishing Owl.
+Aside from the standard game drives provided for guests in Liwonde, the highlight of a stay at Mvuu is a river safari.
+Handmade, but stable wooden boats provide transport guest down the Shire River on daytime and nighttime safaris and are the best way to experience herds of elephants or the Nile crocodiles that inhabit the river.
+On nighttime safaris, spotlights are used after dark to seek out some of the park’s unique birds, for example, the White-backed Night Heron and Pel’s Fishing Owl.

-Another highly recommended activity at Mvuu is a walking safari, which is done with qualified scouts.
+Another highly recommended activity at Mvuu is a walking safari, accompanied by qualified scouts.
 Anyone looking to experience the most wildlife and bird life possible during their trip should not hesitate at the opportunity to explore Liwonde National Park by foot.
-Walking safaris give guests the chance to get up closer to wildlife than other parks can generally provide on game drives, and can introduce tourists to wildlife that otherwise would be missed inside a vehicle.
+Walking safaris give guests the chance to get up close to wildlife than other parks can generally provide on game drives, and can introduce tourists to wildlife that otherwise would be missed inside a vehicle.

 Apart from activities in the park, Wilderness Safaris also provide guests with the chance to learn more about Malawian culture with bike trips to local villages.
-Curious visitors can also opt to spend a night in a typical rural Malawian village and learn more about the people and culture than otherwise would be experienced in the park itself.
+Curious visitors can also opt to spend a night in a typical rural Malawian village, and learn more about the people and culture that otherwise would not be experienced in the park itself.

 Things to consider before your trip

-The Mvuu Wilderness Lodge and Camp are open year round, as is Liwonde National Park.
-However, during the rainy season, between the months of February and April, many roads within the park are cut off due to flooding.
+The Mvuu Wilderness Lodge and Camp is open year round, as is Liwonde National Park.
+However, during the rainy season, between February and April, many roads within the park are cut off due to flooding.
 During this time guests have to be boated into the lodge and camp in the same boats used for water safaris.
 The trip is 30 minutes long and the perfect safari opportunity for visitors who hope to see wildlife the minute they arrive at the park.

-In terms of health, no vaccinations are compulsory for a visit to Liwonde National Park, however it is recommended that visitors take malaria prophylactics during their stay.
+Regarding health, no vaccinations are compulsory for a visit to Liwonde National Park.
+However, visitors are recommended to take malaria prophylactics during their stay.
 Make sure to speak to your health practitioner well before your trip to Malawi, as you may need to start taking this medication before you set out on your travels.

 An Unforgettable Safari Experience

 Even though Mvuu Wilderness Lodge and Camp is the only onsite accommodation available when visiting Liwonde National Park, Wilderness Safaris continue to work their hardest to make your visit an unforgettable one.
-With all that the park has to offer in terms of wildlife, birdlife, landscape and activities, there’s no way that you will leave Malawi unsatisfied by what you’ve experienced.
-In fact the exclusivity of a stay at Mvuu makes it one of the best and most memorable safari experiences to be found in southern Africa precisely for this reason.
+With all that the park has to offer regarding wildlife, birdlife, landscape, and activities, there’s no way that you will leave Malawi unsatisfied by what you’ve experienced.
+The exclusivity of a stay at Mvuu makes it one of the best and most memorable safari experiences to be found in southern Africa precisely for this reason.